Genetic Screening Before Pregnancy

-Many genetic diseases cannot be treated.
+There are a growing number of treatments for inherited diseases.
+However, many genetic diseases still cannot be treated.
 Parents can choose, however, to test their pregnancies, or to consider in vitro fertilization (IVF) to test embryos.

-Several laboratories offer carrier testing for a cash price of $250 for the woman and $100 for her partner.
+Several laboratories offer carrier testing for a cash price of $250 for the first person's carrier testing and $100 for the partner's carrier testing.
 Many health plans do not cover these tests until a woman is already pregnant, but she has fewer choices at that point.
 Check your own policy for what your health plan offers.